 College Archive and Special Collections

-The Daniel F. Cracchiolo Law Library's Digital Collections provide online access to content from the Law Library's Special Collections and The James E. Rogers College of Law Collection, including College of Law publications and state and federal documents related to Arizona's legal and political history.
+The Daniel F. Cracchiolo Law Library's Digital Collections provide online access to content from the Law Library's Special Collections and the Arizona College of Law Collection, including College of Law publications and state and federal documents related to Arizona's legal and political history.

 The Cracchiolo Law Library has a number of rotating physical exhibits each year which can be viewed on the upper and lower levels of the library.
 Two permanent exhibits are accessible on the lower level of the library: Raul H. Castro and William H. Rehnquist.
 Also viewable on the lower level of the library, near the Reading Room, is a display of katsinam carvings from the James T. Bialac Native American Art Collection.
 Exhibits and displays may be accessed by all patrons during regular Law Library hours.

 Our online exhibits are accessible at anytime and may be accessed below.

 Online exhibits include:

 Photocopying is available if it is determined that the process will not damage the materials.
 All photocopying will be done by staff, and the patron requiring photocopies will supply correct change to purchase.